2018 SL UG updates #33/1: Simulator User Group – Animesh in viewer RC

 Other Items

-The majority of the following notes are taken from the Content Creation User Group (CCUG) meeting, held on Thursday, June 28th, 2018 at 13:00 SLT.
+The following notes are taken from the Content Creation User Group (CCUG) meeting, held on Thursday, August 9th, 2018 at 13:00 SLT.
 These meetings are chaired by Vir Linden, and agenda notes, meeting SLurl, etc, are usually available on the Content Creation User Group wiki page.

 Animesh